It's Okay Until The Drugs Stop Working

 About

 It’s Okay Until the Drugs Stop Working is a song by Robbie Williams from his album Britpop.
-Closing the standard edition of the record, it serves as a thematic endpoint, drawing together the album’s concerns with excess, control and self awareness.
+Closing the standard edition of the record, it functions as a thematic endpoint, bringing together the album’s recurring concerns with excess, control and self awareness.

 “If I ever did a musical called Britpop, this would be the end of act one.”Robbie Williams